MicrosoftDocs/dynamics365smb-devitpro-pb/onprem/Linking-to-the-Microsoft-Dynamics-NAV-Universal-App.md

 # Linking to the Microsoft Dynamics NAV Universal App
 The protocol handler for the [!INCLUDE[nav_uni_app](includes/nav_uni_app_md.md)] lets you construct a URL for starting the [!INCLUDE[nav_uni_app](includes/nav_uni_app_md.md)] on a device.
 You can then distribute this URL by e-mail or from a Web page to the users.

-The  [!INCLUDE[nav_uni_app](includes/nav_uni_app_md.md)] URL is based on the *ms-businesscentral<!-- ms-dynamicsnav-->* scheme, which is registered automatically when the app is installed.
-From this point onward, invoking a URL based on this URI scheme will start the app with the provided parameters.
+The  [!INCLUDE[nav_uni_app](includes/nav_uni_app_md.md)] URL is based on the *ms-businesscentral<!-- ms-dynamicsnav-->* URI scheme, which is registered automatically when the app is installed.
+Invoking a URL based on this scheme will start the app with the provided parameters.

 ## Constructing the URL
 To start the [!INCLUDE[nav_uni_app](includes/nav_uni_app_md.md)] from a link, construct a URL with the *ms-businesscentral<!-- ms-dynamicsnav-->* scheme pointing to your [!INCLUDE[navnow](includes/navnow_md.md)] Web server.